GuinZack/SZZpy/README.md

 # CPMiner

-Chnage Prone Mining Tool built based on the approach introduced in Evaluating SZZ Implementations Through a Developer-informed Oracle (https://github.com/grosa1/pyszz)
+Chnage-Prone Mining Tool built based on the approach introduced in Evaluating SZZ Implementations Through a Developer-informed Oracle (https://github.com/grosa1/pyszz)

+(* algorithm used in this tool is similar but also quite different from the original pyszz leading different results)
 ---
 ## version control
 pyszz